 This test determines how many CD4 cells are present in a sample of your blood.

-This is a test that tells your doctor the amount of virus in your blood.
+This is a test that tells your provider how much of the virus is present in your blood.

 HIV can develop into AIDS in about 10 years if left untreated, according to the Mayo Clinic.
 There’s no cure for HIV/AIDS, but treatment can slow the progression of the disease and improve your quality of life.

-Once you’re diagnosed with the virus doctors prescribe antiretroviral therapy (ART).
+Once you’re diagnosed with the virus providers prescribe antiretroviral therapy (ART).
 These medications can stop HIV from multiplying in the body and reduce the risk of transmitting the virus to others.
 There are five classes of anti-HIV drugs.
-Your doctor will likely prescribe multiple drugs to help control the virus.
+Your provider will likely prescribe multiple drugs to help control the virus.
 Drugs used to treat HIV/AIDS include:

 - non-nucleoside reverse transcriptase inhibitors (NNRTIs)